Course 17 | Medicinal Mushrooms

 Meet your course instructor

-Robert Dale Rogers has been an herbalist for over forty-eight years and is a professional member of the American Herbalist Guild.
+Robert Dale Rogers has been an herbalist for over fifty years and is a professional member of the American Herbalist Guild.
 He earned a Bachelor of Science from the University of Alberta, where he is presently an assistant clinical professor in Family Medicine.
-He is also an adjunct professor in Graduate Studies at York University in Toronto.
-He presently teaches plant and mushroom medicine, aromatherapy and flower essences in the Earth Spirit Medicine faculty at the Northern Star College in Edmonton, Alberta, Canada.
+He is also an adjunct professor in Graduate Studies at York University in Toronto, and presently teaches plant and mushroom medicine, aromatherapy and flower essences in the Earth Spirit Medicine faculty at the Northern Star College in Edmonton, Alberta, Canada.
 Robert is past chair of the Alberta Natural Health Agricultural Network and Community Health Council of Capital Health.
-He is a Fellow of the International College of Nutrition, past-chair of the medicinal mushroom committee of the North American Mycological Association and previously on the editorial board of the International Journal of Medicinal Mushrooms.
-He is the author of 52 books on medicinal plants and fungi of the boreal forest, including The Fungal Pharmacy: The Complete Guide to Medicinal Mushrooms and Lichens of North America.
-A Cree Healer and His Medicine Bundle, was released in June 2015 by North Atlantic Books.
-It documents the tenth generation passing down of over sixty traditional indigenous boreal plants and their medicinal benefit.
-Mushroom Essences: Vibrational Healing from the Kingdom Fungi was released in July 2016.
-This book contains 48 mushroom essences prepared under the lunar influence for working with soul connection and depth psychology.
-It includes one or more case studies, from clinical practice, associated with using these wonders of the underworld.
-In June 2017, North Atlantic books released Herbal Allies: My Journey with Plant Medicine, including 20 plants of the boreal forest from the perspective of the Cree Thirteen Month Lunar Calendar.
-Robert guest lectures and conducts walks throughout North America on plant and mushroom medicine.
+He is a Fellow of the International College of Nutrition, past chair of the North American Mycological Association, and previously on the editorial board of the International Journal of Medicinal Mushrooms.
+He regularly posts articles of interest in Fungi magazine.
+The author of 52 books on medicinal plants and fungi of the boreal forest, Robert authored the must-have book The Fungal Pharmacy: The Complete Guide to Medicinal Mushrooms and Lichens of North America.
+Another of his acclaimed books: A Cree Healer and His Medicine Bundle, was released in June 2015 by North Atlantic Books, and it documents the tenth generation passing down of over sixty traditional indigenous boreal plants and their medicinal benefit.
+Robert was honoured as an Herbal Elder of Canada in 2015.
+Today, Robert guest lectures and conducts walks throughout North America on plant and mushroom medicine, and continues to release must-have books on Mushrooms.

 There are over five million species of fungi on the planet, and approximately 500 of these are macrofungi that have health benefits.
 Macrofungi, which we commonly refer to as mushrooms, have extensive historical use as both food and medicine, and their recognized medicinal properties have given them a rightful place in contemporary medicine.